facebookresearch/hydra/website/docs/upgrades/1.3_to_1.4/instantiate_resolution.md

   forcing Hydra to resolve the replaced value first.
 - An earlier target can establish runtime state, such as registering a custom resolver, before a later argument is resolved.
-- OmegaConf containers passed to a target are still copied, resolved while attached to their original parent, and then detached.
-This preserves the serialization safety of previous Hydra versions.
+- With `_recursive_=False` and the default `_convert_="none"`, Hydra no longer makes a final copy of OmegaConf containers before the target call.
+Containers passed through from the input tree retain their identity, lazy interpolations, ancestor context, resolver cache, and inherited flags.

 ## Compatibility impact